 To make a claim, you will typically need to contact your lender to get started.
 You may need to provide evidence based on the nature of your claim, such as a death certificate or a note from your doctor for injury or illness; or a letter outlining your involuntary redundancy.

 If you’re after a new place to call home or an investment property, you can compare a range of loans with us!
-By using our free online comparison service, you can compare loan products from over 40 lenders, comparison rates, repayment amounts, fees and other additional features.
+By using our free online comparison service, you can compare loan products from a wide variety lenders, comparison rates, repayment amounts, fees and other additional features.

 For a personal touch, you can also arrange for one of our home loan consultants to guide you on your journey.
 See what we have to offer and start comparing home loans today!